paraps/paraps/README.md

   ✩ - if you're against fictionkins, therians, otherkins, etc. ; or have them in your DNI
   </p>
      <p align="left">
-  ✩ - pretty much any NSFW ponies
+  ✩ - any sort of NSFW ponies get PERMA HIDDEN, NO EXCEPTIONS.
   </p>
       <p align="left">
     ✩ - JACK FREW HATERS ARE STRICTLY DNI, i mean tbh it's kinda obvious